-When you consider the headaches of dealing with middle-of-the-night maintenance calls, late payments, tenant complaints, and understanding your local landlord-tenant law, it can seem a bit overwhelming.
+When you consider the headaches of dealing with middle-of-the-night maintenance calls, late payments, resident complaints, and understanding your local landlord-tenant law, it can seem a bit overwhelming.

-To these people, it may make sense to look for a Nashville property management company that can take tenant calls, schedule maintenance, and collect rent.
+To these people, it may make sense to look for a Nashville property management company that can take resident calls, schedule maintenance, and collect rent.
 All while keeping landlord-tenant law compliant.

 To others, however, they enjoy the hands-on nature of managing rental property.
 And having the opportunity to trade their time for a more in-depth understanding of managing rental property makes sense.

-Some owners enjoy and want to know everything that is going on with their house and the tenant.
+Some owners enjoy and want to know everything that is going on with their house and the resident.

 Hiring a Nashville Property Management firm might give you advantages in many ways, but it won’t give you 100% clarity on the day to day operation of your rental.